supervons/commonProject/README.md

 2. Network component: HttpUtils.js
 File location: Fetch/HttpUtils.js
 Role: By setting the interface api address in Components/commonLinks.js, call Fetch/HttpUtils in the same directory operationActions.js to make the request, optional get/post.

+3.Loading animation component: commonPage/Spinner/spinner.js
+Role: When used in a network request, display loading animation and enhance interaction.